askeksa/Jingler/DESIGN.md

 stereo sample value.

 MIDI note handling is inherently polyphonic.
-Each **Note On** results in the instantiation of a part of the graph with its own state, which persists until the note is done playing (which may be some time after the **Note Off** due to release).
+Each **Note On** results in the instantiation of a part of the graph with its own voice state, which persists until the note is done playing (which may be some time after the **Note Off** due to release).
 Monophonic behavior can easily be built on top of this mechanism if desired.

 ### Signals
 The signals flowing between nodes can be characterized according to several